 For a quicker or lighter bite, BiBo is ideal.
 It’s a buzzy and bustling but relaxed bistro with four different areas: the terrace, Grandma’s table, the Raw and Oyster Bar and the Cocktail bar.
 While the food’s invariably delicious, the haute-ness has been dialled down a notch or two compared to sister joint Dani Garcia.
-There’s a choice of stone-baked pizzas, burgers (Garcia’s bull burger is a signature dish that has been copied all over Spain), stuffed whole chickens to share and sushi, along with tapas, steak and fried fish dishes.
+There’s a choice of stone-baked pizzas, burgers (Garcia’s bull burger is a signature dish that has been copied all over Spain), stuffed whole chickens and slow-cooked lamb legs to share and sushi, along with tapas, steak and fried fish dishes.
 To cap it all off, the cocktails are quite simply the best in Marbella.

 Address: Hotel Puente Romano, 29602 Marbella, Malaga.
 Bibodanigarcia.com.

 The Spanish eat late.
 There’s no getting around it.
 If you haven’t been able to quite slip into the rhythm of Spanish dining times then here’s the best place to get some early dinner…